Biography and Philosophy

 Some of the university’s most pioneering alternatives to the traditional four-year college experience also have emerged under John Haeger’s watch.

-NAU-Yavapai opened its Prescott Valley doors in 2010, allowing students to earn bachelor’s degrees at about one-third the cost of a traditional, residential college experience.
+When NAU-Yavapai opened its Prescott Valley doors in 2010, it rolled out a ground-breaking program in which students can earn bachelor’s degrees in three years and at about one-third the cost of a traditional, residential college experience.
 The savings comes from offering a limited number of degree options and using existing resources through NAU’s Flagstaff campus.
 The cost-saving model garnered the attention of Gov. Jan Brewer, who called it “visionary” and “an example for the entire state and the nation.”
-The Arizona Republic ran a front-page story on the unique campus, calling it “the state’s boldest move yet to confront the problems of rapidly rising tuition and a shortage of residents with bachelor’s degrees.”
+The Arizona Republic ran a front-page story on the unique campus, calling it “the state’s boldest move yet to confront the problems of rapidly rising tuition and a shortage of residents with bachelor’s degrees.

 Through varied education structures that appeal to different kinds of students, NAU has earned a reputation as “Arizona’s university” and is poised to meet the diverse needs of Arizona learners.